alexfbasa/Practical-OpenShift-for-Developers-course/OPENSHIFT.md

 entire directories.
 It's important to note that ConfigMaps are not meant for storing sensitive data.
 OpenShift has a dedicated resource type called Secrets for handling sensitive information securely.

-ConfigMaps have a storage size limit of one megabyte.
+ConfigMaps have a storage size limit of `one megabyte`.
 If your configuration data exceeds this limit, alternative approaches should be considered.

 In YAML ConfigMap definitions, the important part is the key-value pairs stored in the data field.
 Each key represents a